kong0107/JSML/context.md

 Let's use another property name `"$"` to represent children.
 This have the following pros:
 1. shorter in JSON
-2. no need to be quoted in JS as a object property name
+2. no need to be quoted in JS as an object property name
 3. there would not have conflict with any attribute name (since it's illegal in XML to use this character in attribute name).

 ```js